Tsz-Man-Derek-Chow/Tsz-Man-Derek-Chow/projects/Research Study Proposal/Research Study Proposal.md

 ### Assumption

-Also, we made some assumptions such as the mean profit (EBIT) of two groups, the expected effect size of two scenarios, and the standard deviation for two scenarios.
+Assumptions about the mean profit (EBIT) of two groups, the expected effect size of two scenarios, and the standard deviation for two scenarios were set.

 #### Basic Assumption